Earthquake hits northern Italy, strongly felt in Milan | Science-Environment

 Earthquake hits northern Italy, strongly felt in Milan

-An earthquake of magnitude 4.3-4.8 hit northern Italy on Saturday, the Italian Geophysics and Volcanology Institute said.
+An earthquake of magnitude 4.4 hit northern Italy on Saturday, the Italian Geophysics and Volcanology Institute (INGV) said.

-The quake affected an area around the city of Bergamo and was strongly felt by residents in nearby Milan.
+The quake struck Bonate Sotto, a small town outside the city of Bergamo, at a depth of 26 kilometres (16.16 miles), the INGV said.
+It was strongly felt by residents in nearby Milan.
+The Milan fire department said there were no immediate reports of damage or casualties in the city, Italy's second largest, Italian news agency Ansa reported.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)